Table of Contents

 install testing connection to water termination point and fire hydrants |

-testing connection is installed to water termination point to allow for flushing, testing and chlorination according to AHJ, standards and codes |
+testing connection is installed to water termination point and fire hydrants to allow for flushing, testing and chlorination according to AHJ, and codes, standards and regulations |

-Range of Variables
+Range of Variables (include, but not limited to)

-- protective material includes: sand, screened gravel, landscaping fabric
+- protective material: sand, screened gravel

-- foreign objects include: rocks, roots, debris
+- foreign objects: rocks, roots, debris

-- devices include: tapping valves, underground tees
+- devices: tapping valves, underground tees

-- structures include: walls, foundations, floors
+- structures: walls, foundations, floors

-- materials include: cement, caulking, flexible mastic
+- materials: cement, caulking, flexible mastic, flexible assembly

 Knowledge